 Gluten is a protein found in wheat, barley, and rye.
 Gluten is springy and gluey and is what helps dough maintain its shape.

 Gluten is not inherently bad for you.
-But like most things, there are people who are allergic to it and will suffer reactions, ranging from mild to severe, following its ingestion.
+But like most things, there are people who will suffer reactions, ranging from mild to severe, following its ingestion.

 The NHS estimates that around 1% of the UK population has coeliac disease but believes that the true number may be much higher with many people being undiagnosed.NHS website